-Take your salad from so-so to stunning with these 7 tips — and when something looks this fabulous and fresh it’s a pleasure to serve, and even more fun to eat.
+7 Tips for Show Stopping Salads ~ take your salad from so-so to stunning with a few secrets I’ve learned over the years.
+When something looks this fabulous and fresh it’s a pleasure to serve, and even more fun to eat.

 It dawned on me recently that so many of my personal favorite posts are salads.
 They’re fun to put together and to photograph, and I feel good about sharing them because a beautiful salad can entice everybody to eat healthier, and maybe even steal some thunder away from the meat and potatoes.
 The fresher and more vibrant the ingredients, the bigger the nutritional boost, so it’s a win win for everyone.
 Here are my top 7 tips for constructing the perfect centerpiece salad at home ~ all the photos are clickable and will take you to the recipes…